Halloween Crafts – What Fun!

 1.)
 Pizza Pan Pumpkin!

 - Paint the entire pizza pan.
 It takes at least 3 coats.
 Make sure it is dry in between coats.
-You can leave it all orange or add more detail.
-When it was all dry I sprayed it with a clear spray, or you could use modge podge.
+You can leave it all orange or add more detail as you can see pictured below.

 - While that is drying cut of fun jack-o-lantern shapes from black felt.

-- When you are done cutting shapes hot glue on the magnets.
-I used magnetic tape strips.
+- When you are done cutting shapes hot glue on some small magnets.
+I used magnetic tape strips, which you can find at the craft section of Walmart or online.
 I liked that I could easily cut the strips to fit, but the tape on the back was not strong enough so you have to still glue it.

 - Once you’re done you can either hang it up or keep down on a table, floor etc.